Laprama/Toy-Dataset-for-Transformer-Testing---Time-Series-Classification/README.md

 ### Sequence Generation

-For sequence generation we split the 25 Embedding dimensions into 5 sections as follows : 0-5 as V.Low, 5-10 as Low, 10-15 as Medium, 15-20 as High and 20-25 as V.High.
-To begin a sequence a random section out of the 5 is selected to place the mean / peak of the Gaussian.
-A random position within the chosen section is then selected to place the exact mean of the Gaussian.
-For example Low could be chosen first within the sections and then 3.2 chosen as the position within the section to place the Gaussian mean.
-The token is then generated with the specified gaussian mean and gaussian noise added.
-To simulate some time dependancy each subsequent token mean will be in either the same section, one section lower or one section higher with equal probability.
-Therefore if one token has a mean in the Low section then a subsequent token can only have a mean in the V.Low, Low or Medium sections.

-### Sequence Generation

 To give the sequences a logical structure, tokens are generated according to a simple set of rules.
 The process is designed to simulate time-dependency, where each token's characteristics are related to the previous one.
 The core rules are described below, slight modifications of these core rules are then implemented to generate the classes for the datasets.

 First, the 25 embedding dimensions are split into five distinct sections: